caitlincoffey/SoftSysGarbageEaters/README.md

 # SoftSys Garbage Eaters

-Our project goal is to optimize Fast Fourier Transform Algorithms in C by using Reverse Engineering and Asymptotic Growth Analysis.
+Our project goal is to create an LC-3 Virtual Machine and a small Garbage Collector to go with it.

 By Gati A., Zoe M., and Caitlin C.